 Overall, having a robust and comprehensive Date Dimension table is crucial for any organization that wants to gain valuable insights from its data and make data-driven decisions.

 One (Date) Key to Rule Them All

 The first significant step is how to link the date table to other tables in your model.
 Using an integer surrogate key based on the date is the best way to do this.
 This format for the join key will avoid errors due to different date formats.
-Some columns have a date-time value so that they may look like the same date.
+Some columns have a date-time value so they may look like the same date.
 However, they will not join together because the time is different.

 The Excel calculation below uses the DateValue column and converts the date into an integer value.
 If you have a different date granularity, such as time to seconds, you can change the calculation to include those values.
-Even if you have a date table only down to the month level, creating a date column with each month’s first date will allow for easier DAX calculations.
+Even if you have a date table only down to the month level, creating a date column with each month’s first date will allow for more straightforward DAX calculations.

 CalendarID = (YEAR([DateValue]) *10000) + (MONTH([DateValue]) *100) + (DAY([DateValue])) DateValue= Calendar Date